CExA-project/dynk/README.md

 This still requires to scatter the code, which makes it less readable.

-#### Wrapper two functions approach
+#### Wrapper 2 functions approach

 If enabling C++20 is not possible, `dynk::wrap` is overloaded so that it accepts two functions: one for the device execution, one for the host execution.
-There is no need to resort to a templated lambda.
+There is no need to resort to a templated lambda anymore.
-At this rate however, the helper is just a fancy `if`:

 ```cpp
 void doSomething() {